Greenacres County Personal Injury Lawyer

 Bicycle accidents regularly cause severe injuries because they lack the frame protection automobiles offer.
 Florida’s bicycle accident fatality rate is the highest in the nation, and over 7,000 people are injured statewide each year.
 Motorists cause bicycle accidents by failing to check blind spots, failing to yield, opening car doors in traffic, reading text messages while driving, and driving while intoxicated.
 Pedestrians also sometimes trigger bicycle accidents.

 Palm Beach County offers five interconnected freshwater lake systems that are a boater’s paradise (not to mention a sixth nearby “lake,” known as the Atlantic Ocean).
-Unfortunately, boating accidents are a very real risk for Greenacres residents who enjoy this activity.
+Unfortunately, boating accidents are a real risk for Greenacres residents who enjoy this activity.
 Boating accidents can be caused by speeding, racing, Boating Under the Influence (a crime in Florida), inadequate maintenance, wakes from other boats, horseplay, and dock injuries.
-Cruise ships carry other types of dangers, such as slip and fall accidents, pool accidents, and food poisoning.
+Cruise ships carry different dangers, such as slip and fall accidents, pool accidents, and food poisoning.
 Any of these types of accidents could support a personal injury lawsuit if negligence were involved.

-Car accidents are probably the most common type of personal injury lawsuit – annual traffic accident injury victims (well over 200,000 of them) could fill ten full-sized sports arenas.
-Although court dockets are reduced by Florida’s restrictive “no fault” auto insurance system, some injuries are serious enough to allow victims to opt out of the no-fault system and file a personal injury lawsuit.
+Car accidents are probably the most common type of personal injury lawsuit – annual traffic accident injury victims (well over 200,000) could fill ten full-sized sports arenas.
+Although court dockets are reduced by Florida’s restrictive “no-fault” auto insurance system, some injuries are severe enough to allow victims to opt out of the no-fault system and file a personal injury lawsuit.
 The complexity of some car accidents (which sometimes require testimony from an accident reconstruction specialist) renders an experienced personal injury lawyer more of a necessity than a luxury.